Skip to main content

 Bitbucket (Cloud & Data Center)Pull Request webhookBuild StatusesYes

-All three platforms support the full PR scanning feature set: automatic triggering, status reporting, and inline code review comments.
+All four platforms support the full PR scanning feature set: automatic triggering, status reporting, and inline code review comments.

 What Gets Analyzed